HEP Announces Promotion and Expansion of Team

 David holds a BA from Johns Hopkins University.

-Natasha Deckman, Bill Lucia, and Samir Malik Onboarded as Executive Partners
+Natasha Deckmann, Bill Lucia, and Samir Malik Onboarded as Executive Partners

 HEP's Executive Partners, distinguished operators in their respective subsectors of healthcare, collaborate with the investment team in identifying sectors of focus, seeking value creating opportunities within the portfolio, and conducting rigorous diligence on prospective investments.